 We stated prior that mean reversion of anomalies is an standerdies fact of financial data, how can we exploit this ?

 We exploit this by normalizing the ID by applying the Ehlers fisher transformation.
-We now assume our series is approximately normally distributed.
-To form the strategy we employ the same logic as for e the z score, if the FT normalized ID >< 2.5 or -2.5 respectively we buy or short respectively.
-We also employ the same exit conditions (fixed ATR stop and trailing Donchian Trailing stop)
+The transformed data is then assumed to be approximately normally distributed.
+To form the strategy we employ the same logic as for the z score, if the FT normalized ID > 2.5 (< -2.5) we buy (short).
+Our exit conditions remain unchanged (fixed ATR stop and trailing Donchian Trailing stop)

 🔷 Position Sizing: